realworldocaml/book/en/functors.md

 value of the accumulator at the end of the computation.
 Fold is a quite powerful operation, as we'll see.

-Now let's implement `Fqueue`.
-A standard trick is for the `Fqueue` to maintain an input and an output list, so that one can efficiently `enqueue` on the input list and efficiently dequeue from the output list.
+We'll implement `Fqueue` using a standard trick which is to maintain an input and an output list, so that one can efficiently `enqueue` on the input list and efficiently dequeue from the output list.
 If you attempt to dequeue when the output list is empty, the input list is reversed and becomes the new output list.
-Here's an implementation that uses that trick.
+Here's the implementation.

 ```frag
 ((typ ocaml)(name functors/fqueue.ml))